NEGROS ISLAND HANDICRAFTS

 Working within nature, this cooperative provides livelihood to over 500 families using common Philippine materials such as abaca, bamboo, buri and coconut.

-Over the years more women have joined and today more than 500 families in the local community have become part of the cooperative.
-Fair trading is its central purpose and all artisans are paid a fair return for their labour.
+Over the years more artisans have joined and today more than 500 families in the local community have become part of the cooperative.
+Fair trading is the central purpose of this cooperative and all artisans are paid a fair return for their labour.
 In the end, a basket is not just another basket, but a way into a better life.